tau-OS/kiri-polkit/README.md

-# tauOS PolKit agent
+# Kiri Desktop PolKit agent

-This is a Polkit agent for tauOS.
+This is a Polkit agent for the Kiri Desktop.
 It adds a prompt when trying to access Polkit actions that require authentication.

 ## Building